Those Who Hold Up The Sky at Aviva Studios

 Offering a blend of interactive digital and physical activity, Those Who Hold Up The Sky features an evocative soundscape, gaming stations and hands-on making stations, where players can design their own ideas for the city.
 Plus, everything created – whether digital or hand-made – will make its way into the game for future players to interact with.

-With Greater Manchester at its heart, we love that this installation is completely free to experience and that it has been co-created by Fusion Factory, a group of proud Greater Manchester creatives and residents.
+With Greater Manchester at its heart, we love that this installation is completely free to experience and that it has been co-created by Fusion Factory, a diverse group of proud Greater Manchester residents – some working in the creative industry and others from non-arts backgrounds.
 Together with Simon Wilkinson and Myra Appannah of BRiGHTBLACK, Fusion Factory have come together to build this new artwork for the people and communities of Manchester.

 So whether you want to unleash your imagination through adventure and play, or just explore creative ideas and hang out, there are plenty of ways to experience Those Who Hold Up The Sky at Aviva Studios.